Mapping class groups of simply connected 4-manifolds with boundary: Introduction

 \subsection{Acknowledgments}

 We both gratefully acknowledge the MPIM, where we were visitors for part of the time this paper was written.
 MP warmly thanks ETH Z\"urich and Peter Feller for hospitality during a productive visit.
 We thank Dave Auckly, Daniel Kasprowski, Hokuto Konno, Sander Kupers, Jianfeng Lin, Andrew Lobb, Anubhav Mukherjee, Lisa Piccirillo, and Danny Ruberman for interesting discussions or helpful questions about these results.
 We thank Peter Teichner for suggesting a quicker approach than we were previously using for improving Boyer's homeomorphism realisation result to the case of multiple boundary components.
+We thank Dave Auckly, Peter Kronheimer, Tom Mrowka, and Danny Ruberman for discussing Theorem~\ref{thm:Auckly} with us.
+Finally, we are very grateful to the referees for many insightful comments that helped improve the paper.

 PO was partially supported by the SNSF Grant~181199, and MP was partially supported by EPSRC New Investigator grant EP/T028335/1 and EPSRC New Horizons grant EP/V04821X/1.